banner svg (1)

 Child medical information

-Through the daycare registration form you can obtain key medical information about the children in your care.
-Consider including in the form questions on allergies, existing medical conditions and any medications that may need to be administered while the child is at your facility, and special needs that may require accommodations.
+Through the daycare registration form you can also obtain key medical information about the children in your care.
+Consider including in the form questions on allergies, existing medical conditions and any medications that may need to be administered while the child is at your program, and special needs that may require accommodations.
 In this section of the registration form, you can also ask for the name and contact number of the child’s primary care physician.

 This information will enable you to meet the daily medical needs of the child, and to respond effectively and quickly in case of an emergency.
-Make sure to check any relevant state laws or licensing regulations regarding the consent that needs to be obtained by parents before you can administer medications or arrange for medical care.
+Make sure to check any relevant state laws or licensing regulations regarding the consent that needs to be obtained by parents or guardians before you can administer medications or arrange for medical care.
 For example, the Texas Health and Human Services manual for child care centers outlines when parents need to obtain a note from a medical professional to describe the medical conditions the child is receiving treatment for, and requirements on receiving authorization, through your medical information form, to transport a child for emergency medical treatment.

-Parent information and Emergency Contacts
+Parent information and emergency contacts

 Include a separate section in your daycare registration form asking for the information of each parent or legal guardian.
 This includes their name, address, phone numbers, and email.
 This will give you all the necessary information to identify who is responsible for the child.